stat545ubc-2022/assignment-b1-and-b2-mmrinmoy1991/assignment-B1.md

 ## Excerise 1 and 2 (Function and Documention)

-In this exercise, I am going to create a function that create a character vector of column names of the given data frame which can be identified as logical in nature.
+In this exercise, I am going to create a function `poten_logi_param` that create a character vector of column names of the given data frame which can be identified as logical in nature.
 A logical variable usually consists TRUE/FALSE or YES/NO or 1/0 as entries for individual columns.
 However, in a loaded data frame, logical variables are often read as character variables, which needs to be examined by individual columns which could be cumbersome.
 In that case, this function could help identify the column names which can potentially be logical (by assuming two factor levels only).
 For a data frame with several columns, this function, when applied, can provide quicker judgement in checking/transferring character columns to logical columns.

 ``` r
 #' Creates character vector of columns which are logical datatype